KjellKod/g3log/README.markdown

 or at ```Hedstrom at KjellKod dot cc```

 # Say Thanks
-This logger is done for free and all of its source code is public domain.
+This logger is available for free and all of its source code is public domain.
 A great way of saying thanks is to send a donation.
 It would go a long way not only to show your support but also to boost continued development.

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/g3log/25)